There are now 3 possible online modes for units:

 - 12 points

-- Typically this unit is assessed in the following way: a 5000- to 8000-word thesis.
+Indicative assessments in this unit are as follows: A 5000- to 8000-word thesis.
 Assessment is conducted by two independent academics selected at the discretion of the unit coordinator.
 The thesis grade constitutes 100 per cent of the final grade in the unit.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.